halfdecadehangover/halfdecadehangover/README.md

 🟢 = Likely online? || 🌙 = Offtab, Semi-afk, or tired... whispering is recommended || ⛔️ = AFK, please W2I

-- I am open to making new friends.
-Just be nice ok
 - If my pony is sleeping I am most likely AFK or Offtab
-- PLEASE ask before doing serious roleplays with me or i will prob get scared and scurry away
+- PLEASE ask before doing serious roleplays with me or uhhh i will prob get scared and scurry away
 - Uhhh I am fine with jokingly flirting MOST of the times but i'd appreciate if you ask first
 - Feel free to cuddle or hide behind me, I do not mind.
 Best to ask first if I'm with a friend.
 - I recommend you to whisper to interact because I'm mostly offtab or semi-afk,,,
-- Feel free to take inspo, just try to use your own creavity okay?
+- Feel free to take inspo, just try to use your own creativity okay?
 It's more fun that way.
 - Please don't post me on Pinterest or any app unless I allowed you to.
 Idc if its like a screenshot that has me in it but just don't post one of me specifically I'm too embarrassed

-### DNI: the Basic DNI in [this](https://truly-basic-dni.carrd.co/), fakeclaimers, system exclusionists ...
+### DNI: the Basic DNI in [this](https://truly-basic-dni.carrd.co/), fakeclaimers, sysmedicalists/system exclusionists ...

 I am [peacefic](https://peacefic.carrd.co/).

-Eliza is my [wavership](https://lgbtqia.wiki/wiki/Wavership) partner  :]

-Things I like...: My own OCs duh, planes, tanks, guns, sabres, American Revolution, CountryHumans, Guts and Blackpowder, PHIGHTING!, and many more.

-If you want to know more just ask. ok? ok.. remember to be nice.
+I, or should i say, We are [plural](https://pluralpedia.org/w/Plurality) and we will *not* tolerate any discrimination.
+I am open to making new friends.
+Just be nice!
 Social media made y'all way too comfortable with disrespecting people and not getting punched in the face for it.

+Eliza is our [wavership](https://lgbtqia.wiki/wiki/Wavership) partner  :]

+Things I like: My own OCs duh, planes, tanks, guns, sabres, American Revolution, CountryHumans, Guts and Blackpowder, PHIGHTING!, and many more.

+If you want to know more just ask. ok? ok..

 ![](https://komarev.com/ghpvc/?username=halfdecadehangover)